-The experts at the Voice, Airway and Swallowing Disorders Program help address difficulties with any of these key disorders:
+The experts at the Voice, Airway and Swallowing Disorders Program help address difficulties with the following:

-- Voice: hoarseness, a change in your voice quality, loss of range, vocal fatigue, strained voice or difficulty speaking (dysphonia)
+- Voice disorders: hoarseness, a change in your voice quality, loss of range, vocal fatigue, strained voice or difficulty speaking (dysphonia)

-- Airway: subglottic stenosis, chronic cough or noisy breathing (stridor)
+- Airway disorders: subglottic stenosis, chronic cough or noisy breathing (stridor)

-- Swallowing: laryngopharyngeal reflux, difficulty swallowing (dysphagia) or the sensation of having something in your throat (globus)
+- Swallowing disorders: laryngopharyngeal reflux, difficulty swallowing (dysphagia) or the sensation of having something in your throat (globus)

 The program's capabilities include the following: